monsterkodi/ko/md/notes.md

 - *make goto work with partial func names*
 - *add cursor positions to navigation history when goto in or jumping to file*

-- include @ when selecting words at cursor for macros

 - *jump to file (require|path)*
 - *jump to list when multiple matches*